-Marinating the broccoli in lemon juice and olive oil, not only adds flavor, but it acts as a glue that keeps the grated Parmesan cheese from falling off.
+Marinating the broccoli in lemon juice and olive oil not only adds flavor, but it also acts as a glue that keeps the grated Parmesan cheese from falling off.

-The best thing about this Dijon-spiked slaw is the longer it sits, the better it gets, so go ahead and assemble the night before you're planning to grill steak and it you won't have to fuss about it when you're focused on the main.
+The best thing about this Dijon-spiked slaw is that the longer it sits, the better it gets, so go ahead and assemble it the night before you're planning to grill steak and you won't have to fuss about it when you're focused on the main.

-Smashing cucumbers may sound odd but it helps break them down just enough that they're extra ready to soak up the creamy yogurt and dill dressing.
+Smashing cucumbers may sound odd, but it helps break them down just enough so that they're extra ready to soak up the creamy yogurt and dill dressing.

-Toss zucchini slices on the grill first, then let them hang out in the lemon oregano dressing while you cook the steak so they absorb all its flavor.
+Toss zucchini slices on the grill first, then let them hang out in the lemon-oregano dressing so they absorb all its flavor while you cook the steak.